Our Top 3 Picks

 These categories can dictate the type of rowing machine you choose.
 There are 4 types of rowing machines: Hydraulic, Magnetic, Air and Water, each with different pros and cons.

-Hydraulic and magnetic rowing machines are built more for fitness, they can be set to higher resistances if you want to build strength and lower settings if you prefer sweating out the extra calories, building your stamina or getting washboard abs.
+Hydraulic and magnetic rowers are built more for fitness, they can be set to higher resistances if you want to build strength and lower settings if you prefer sweating out the extra calories, building your stamina or getting washboard abs.
 They’re quiet, and provide consistent resistance based on the level you set them to.
 Their downside is, while they get you in shape, they don’t really help you get better at rowing in open water since they aren’t good at simulating that motion.
 That said they are cheaper and more affordable to most.

-On the other hand, air and water rowing machines were developed to help rowers train when the lakes or rivers were frozen during the winters or the weather didn’t allow them to get on a boat.
+On the other hand, air and water row machines were developed to help rowers train when the lakes or rivers were frozen during the winters or the weather didn’t allow them to get on a boat.
 These allow users to use technique very similar to that on a rowboat.
 They aren’t limited to serious rowers though because of their quality.
 Air and water rowers are often the more expensive types of equipment and give a better overall workout experience, ability to track workout progress and let you train for fitness or sport.
 The one issue that some people may find is the resistance is dependent on how much work you put in.
 This leads some people to cheat and row at slow paces to make the exercise easier, but less effective.

 2. Price and Warranty